codebytere/node-mac-contacts/README.md

 * `phoneNumbers` String[] - An array of phone numbers as strings in [E.164 format](https://en.wikipedia.org/wiki/E.164).
 * `emailAddresses` String[] - An array of email addresses as strings.
 * `postalAddresses` String[] - An array of postal as strings.
+* `jobTitle` String (optional) - The contact's job title.
+* `departmentName` String (optional) - The name of the department associated with the contact.
+* `organizationName`  String (optional) - The name of the organization associated with the contact.
+* `middleName` String (optional) - The contact's middle name.
+* `note` String (optional) - The note associated with the contact.
-* `contactImage` Buffer (optional) - a Buffer representation of the contact's image, if one has been set.
+* `contactImage` Buffer (optional) - a Buffer representation of the contact's profile picture.
+* `contactThumbnailImage` Buffer (optional) - a Buffer representation of The thumbnail version of the contact’s profile picture.

 This method will return an empty array (`[]`) if access to Contacts has not been granted.